ICGC-TCGA-PanCancer/pancancer-documentation/docs/run_bwa.md

 Take a look at [Automatically Running Workflows in a Cloud with a Decider](run_bwa_with_decider.md), that will give you information on using the decider which is a script that queries GNOS and prepares the workflow.ini.
 This makes the whole process of parameterizing the workflow way easier than manually parameterizing the above.
+It is intended primarily for cloud shepherds that are responsible for running these workflows in Phase II but could be useful for workflow developers as well.
 For information on making your own workflows see [Create, Test, and Package a New Workflow](create_workflow.md).